adamlynn1/Practical_auditing/README.md

 We will then at the end of this project focus on Lessons Learned and create a personal playbook to responed to the issue.

 Identify
+Three methods of data collection

+Interview

+Test the control (i.e. password ACL, make a terrible password i.e. guest or password and test the control does it throw up an error?)

+Documentation (policies, procedures, configuration change control, help-desk tickets)

+Evidence Detail

+Finding

+Dispostion (is the control in place, partial, or not applicable..)

 - audit of your machines and OS systems running
     - Linux Mint OS
         - creating a user, with sudo privileges, not running from root, keys of the castle.